 The shared problem with these lawsuits is exemplified by a feature that appears in the vast majority of the complaints.
-Plaintiffs' attorneys typically create a chart purporting to compare some of the investment options in the plan under attack to various other investment options available on the market that allegedly out-performed or had lower fees than the plan's options during a cherry-picked time period.
-See, e.g., Consolidated Compl. ¶¶ 86-89.
+Plaintiffs' attorneys typically create a chart purporting to compare some of the investment options in the plan under attack to other options available on the market that allegedly out-performed or had lower fees than the plan's options during a cherry-picked time period.
+See, e.g., First Am.
+Consolidated Compl. ¶¶ 139-148.
 They then use the chart to barrel past dismissal, asking the Court to infer that plan fiduciaries must have been asleep at the wheel and requesting discovery to prove it.
-This approach is both legally and factually flawed: legally flawed because it employs the wrong standard for evaluating prudence, and factually flawed because it is all too easy to manipulate data to make any investment option appear to be under-performing.
+This approach is both legally and factually flawed: legally analyst's assessment that "[e]xposure is metastasizing" and plaintiffs are moving "more down market ... to smaller plans").

+flawed because it employs the wrong standard for evaluating prudence, and factually flawed because it is all too easy to manipulate data to make any choice appear imprudent in hindsight.

 Courts have long recognized that ERISA "requires prudence, not prescience."
 DeBruyne v.
 Equitable Life Assurance Soc'y, 920 F.2d 457, 465 (7th Cir.
 1990).
 As a result, the "central aim of ERISA's investment prudence standard is to police the means by which fiduciaries carry out their duties, and not to scrutinize the substantive outcomes of their decisions."
 Brown v.
-Daikin Am., Inc., No. 18-cv-11091 (PAC), 2021 WL 1758898, at 6 (S.D.N.Y.
+Daikin Am., Inc., No. 18-cv-11091 (PAC), 2021 WL 1758898, at \6 (S.D.N.Y.
 May 4, 2021).
 These lawsuits, in contrast, typically rest on allegations that focus entirely on substantive outcomes, such as investment performance judged in hindsight.
-Rather than asking the court to evaluate fiduciaries' actions "based upon information available to the fiduciary at the time of each investment decision," they instead improperly operate "from the vantage point of hindsight," selectively using data to craft an argument based on a snapshot of the investment option's historical performance.
+Rather than asking the court to evaluate fiduciaries' actions "based upon information available to the fiduciary at the time of each investment decision," they instead often improperly operate "from the vantage point of hindsight," selectively using data to craft an argument based on a snapshot of the investment option's historical performance.
 PBGC ex rel.
 St. Vincent Catholic Med.
 Ctrs.
 Ret.
 Plan v.
 Morgan Stanley Inv.
 Mgmt.
 Inc., 712 F.3d 705, 716 (2d Cir.
 2013).

 This oversimplified approach is particularly problematic because plaintiffs' attorneys can easily cherry-pick historical data to make a fiduciary's choices look suboptimal given the effectively infinite combination of comparator investment options and time periods.
 Take the federal Thrift Savings Plan ("TSP"), typically held out as the "gold standard" for retirement plans, and regularly used by plaintiffs as a comparator to argue that an investment underperformed or had excessive fees.
+But even the TSP could be made to look like a mismanaged plan by cherrypicking comparators with fees that are significantly lower than the TSP's:

 See, e.g., Brotherston v.
-Putnam Invs., LLC, Appellants' Br., No. 17-1711, 2017 WL 5127942, at 23 (1st Cir.
+Putnam Invs., LLC, Appellants' Br., No. 17-1711, 2017 WL 5127942, at \23 (1st Cir.
 Nov.
 1, 2017) (describing TSP as "a quintessential example of a prudently-designed plan"); see also Thrift Savings Plan, Tex.
 State Sec.
-Bd.,
+Bd., <https://bit.ly/3wE4MXA> ("The TSP is considered the gold standard of 401(k)s because it charges extremely low fees and offers mutual